 Operation Billing Item Creating an ECS from a system disk image or full- EVS disks attached to the created ECS (The system disk image and full-ECS image are free of charge.)
-ECS image For example, when you use a full-ECS image (with a 40 GB system disk and 100 GB data disk) to create an ECS, you will be charged based on the total size of the system disk and data disk.
+ECS image For example, when you use a full-ECS image (with a 40 GB system disk and 100 GB data disk) to create an ECS, you will be charged based on the total capacity of the system disk and data disk.
+NOTE If a private image is created using an ECS created from a KooGallery image, you will be billed for the private image based on the KooGallery price.
 Replication of a system or data disk image within a region None.
 OBS buckets are available for free to store the image copies.
-Exporting images OBS space for storing the exported images
+Cross-region replication of a system or data disk image Traffic generated by OBS cross-region replication Cross-region replication of Traffic of CSBS or CBR cross-region replication a full-ECS image Space used for storing the CSBS or CBR backup associated with the newly replicated image Exporting images OBS space for storing the exported images